astropy/astropy/docs/cosmology/index.rst

 Here |WMAP9| is a built-in object describing a cosmology with the parameters from the nine-year WMAP results.
 Several other built-in cosmologies are also available (see `Built-in Cosmologies`_).
 The available methods of the cosmology object are listed in the methods summary for the |FLRW| class.
-If you are using IPython you can also use tab completion to print a list of the available methods.
-To do this, after importing the cosmology as in the above example, type ``cosmo.`` at the IPython prompt and then press the tab key.

 All of these methods also accept an arbitrarily-shaped array of redshifts as
 input: